-“I am not free while any woman is unfree, even when her shackles are very different from my own.” – Audre Lorde on feminism
+I am not free while any woman is unfree, even when her shackles are very different from my own. – Audre Lorde on feminism

-The Definition of feminism
+The Definition Of Feminism

 Now that we have an understanding of the essence of feminism, let’s take a look at these ‘anti-feminists‘.

 A particularly strong advocate for the anti-feminist movement is Lauren Southern.
 A few years ago her video entitled ‘Why I am not a Feminist’ went viral.
-The video currently has over a million views as it sparked a worldwide debate on the meaning of feminism and how it has turned into a movement against “true” gender equality.
+The video currently has over a million views.
+It sparked a worldwide debate on the meaning of feminism and how it has turned into a movement against “true” gender equality.
 The crux of her argument is based on the premise that feminists aren’t fighting for equality because they remain silent on men’s issues, and I have to say I somewhat agree with her.

 Now, as a counter-argument to Lauren’s rhetoric, I could offer you all the statistics in the book on women’s oppression in every country around the world.
 From the proven gender pay gap to the fact that women’s sexual and reproductive rights are constantly at risk by male lawmakers.
-But for the sake of argument, and the fact many of us are familiar with them, I would like to propose a different perspective on why feminism is still crucial even in 2021 and why it’s so much bigger and complex than you think.
+But for the sake of argument, and the fact many of us are familiar with them, I would like to propose a different perspective on why feminism is still crucial even in 2021.
+And why it’s so much bigger and more complex than you think.

-Don’t Underestimate the Power of Gender Microaggressions
+Don’t Underestimate The Power of Gender Microaggressions

 According to Momentous Institute, “Gender microaggressions are small, seemingly innocuous comments that can pile up over time and affect a person’s sense of self and identity.
 These microaggressions can become so commonplace that we don’t even notice them”.
-From the “harmless” jokes in the locker room to the language we use to describe genders, it affects all of us on either a conscious or unconscious level.
+From the “harmless” jokes in the locker room to the language we use to describe genders.
+It affects all of us on either a conscious or unconscious level.
 People tend to describe a man as a leader, whereas a woman is bossy.
 A man is smart and logical but a woman is overly emotional and hysterical.
 So, it’s no surprise that women have a large disadvantage when trying to obtain a leadership position, no matter what country they are in.

-“The late Kenyan Nobel peace laureate Wangari Maathai put it simply and well when she said “the higher you go, the fewer women there are” ” – Chimamanda Ngozi Adichie
+The late Kenyan Nobel peace laureate Wangari Maathai put it simply and well when she said “the higher you go, the fewer women there are” – Chimamanda Ngozi Adichie

-Another detrimental shortcoming in society is gender biases and stereotypes, both of which can strongly influence both men and women’s lives.
+Another detrimental shortcoming in society is gender biases and stereotypes.
+Both of which can strongly influence both men’s and women’s lives.
 For example, stereotypes about women’s performance actually impact how well they do on exams.
 When participants in a study were told that one math test has significant gender differences, females performed significantly worse than their male peers.
 Whereas women who were told there was no difference, scored the same as their male counterparts.
-This phenomenon is known as the Stereotype Threat and it is a contributing factor to long-standing gender gaps in academic performance.
+This phenomenon is the ‘Stereotype Threat.
+It is a contributing factor to long-standing gender gaps in academic performance.

 Goal number 5 of the united nations Sustainable Development Goals concerns gender equality.
 The UN aims to achieve gender equality and empower all women and girls.
-But as of right now no country is on track to achieve this goal by 2030, and the implications of the pandemic are presenting an even bigger challenge for achieving this goal.
+But as of right now no country is on track to achieve this goal by 2030.
+And the implications of the pandemic are presenting an even bigger challenge for achieving this goal.

 It’s not good enough anymore for us to wash our hands and say we aren’t misogynistic, we have to be anti-patriarchy, anti-misogyny and anti-sexist.
 We need to uplift women and empower them every chance we get.
 We need to work to construct life without societal expectations and microaggressions on both sides of gender.
-Finally, we all need to actively work to fight back against institutionalised sexism, and work for equal opportunity and equal lives.
+Finally, we all need to actively work to fight back against institutionalised sexism.
+And work for equal opportunity and equal lives.